-In the decades following this landmark court decision, there have been countless attempts to erode the constitutional right to an abortion on federal and state levels.
-While Roe continues to be the law of the land, subsequent court decisions, federal laws, and state restrictions have made abortion inaccessible and unaffordable for millions of Americans, especially Black, Indigenous, and People of Color, the LGBTQ+ community, immigrants, young people, people with disabilities, and lower-income individuals.
+Since then, subsequent court decisions and state restrictions have made abortion inaccessible and unaffordable for millions of Americans, especially Black, Indigenous, and People of Color, the LGBTQ+ community, immigrants, young people, people with disabilities, and lower-income individuals.
 For this reason, we are committed to working in solidarity with leaders in marginalized communities and grounding our advocacy in the reproductive justice framework.